-Even moving past the final destination, the Cy4Secure protected data remains secure.
-For example, backing up the recipient’s machine, moving the Backup to an archive or cold tier, or forwarding the protected data to a co-worker or another data security domain.
-For a mobile device such as a tablet or smartphone, it could be stolen along with the protected data.
-In all cases, when Cy4Secure protected data is lost, stolen, abandoned or forgotten, it remains secure and becomes permanently inaccessible once access is removed or retired ensuring cybercriminals or non-authorized users only obtain unintelligible data.
+In the event data is stolen or intercepted, the Cy4Secure protected data remains secure.
+For example, when backing up a recipient’s machine, moving backups to an archive or cold tier, or forwarding the protected data to a co-worker or in the event a mobile device is stolen along with the protected data.
+In all cases, when Cy4Secure protected data is lost, stolen, abandoned, or forgotten, it remains secure and becomes permanently inaccessible once access is removed or retired, ensuring cybercriminals or non-authorized users only obtain unintelligible data.